ashishekka97/k8/README.md

 * **Chip8 Compatibility:** The emulator is designed to be compatible with most Chip8 programs and games.
 * **Keyboard and Sound Support:** It emulates the original Chip8 input and sound system.
-* **Themes:** There a couple of retro inspired monochrome color schemes to change the display color of the screen.
+* **Themes:** There are a couple of retro inspired monochrome color schemes to change the display color.

 ## Controls